shanyan-wcx/Real-debrid-multiple-upload/README.md

 # Real-debrid-multiple-upload
-Upload multiple torrents simultaneously on real debrid
+Upload multiple torrents simultaneously on real-debrid
 ## How to use
 1. Make sure that **node.js** is installed on your machine.
 If not, please go to [https://nodejs.org](https://nodejs.org) to install the latest version.
 2. Click **Download ZIP**, download the repository and unzip it.